gyselax/gyselalibxx/docs/first_steps/DDC_in_gyselalibxx.md

 i += k;
 ```

-In Gyselalibxx the alias `IdxStepX` is usually defined in `geometry.hpp` to describe the step from one element of a grid along the dimension X to another.
+In Gyselalib++ the alias `IdxStepX` is usually defined in `geometry.hpp` to describe the step from one element of a grid along the dimension X to another.

 As with `Idx`s, an `IdxStep` can be multi-dimensional and lower dimension `IdxStep` objects can be extracted using `ddc::select<GridOfInterest>(my_nd_vector)`.